 The mountain is named after an early American naval governor of Guam, Capt.
 Seaton Schroeder, who was appointed to office in July 1900.

 Compared to some of the more common mountain hikes in Guam – such as Mt.
 Jumullong Manglo or Mt.
 Lamlam – Mt.
 Schroeder is relatively short, distance-wise.

 However, the trail makes up for this in its difficulty, meaning it's a short, but very steep trail.
 While gloves are always good to take on a hike, they are highly recommended for this trek, so you can grab whatever is nearby for a handhold as you make your way without fear of cutting yourself on neti (tall, perennial sword grass).

 Long sleeves are also a boon here, as you will have to pass through a number of dense pockets of sword grass.
-The key to doing this or any hike you might find difficult is to pack enough water and to take it slow.
+The key to tackling this hike, or any trek you might find difficult, is to pack enough water and take it slow.

 For most of the trail up Mt.
 Schroeder, there is ample canopy coverage (even if that canopy is comprised entirely of sword grass), but there is no shade to be found near or at the peak, so a hat is also strongly recommended.